paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-073-international-religious-freedom.md

 (9) The withdrawal, limitation, or suspension of United States development assistance in accordance with [section 2151n of this title](./chapter-032-foreign-assistance.md#section-2151n).

-(10) Directing the Export-Import Bank of the United States, the Overseas Private Investment Corporation, or the Trade and Development Agency not to approve the issuance of any (or a specified number of) guarantees, insurance, extensions of credit, or participations in the extension of credit with respect to the specific government, agency, instrumentality, or official found or determined by the President to be responsible for violations under section 6441 or 6442 of this title.
+(10) Directing the Export-Import Bank of the United States, the United States International Development Finance Corporation, or the Trade and Development Agency not to approve the issuance of any (or a specified number of) guarantees, insurance, extensions of credit, or participations in the extension of credit with respect to the specific government, agency, instrumentality, or official found or determined by the President to be responsible for violations under section 6441 or 6442 of this title.

 (11) The withdrawal, limitation, or suspension of United States security assistance in accordance with [section 2304 of this title](./chapter-032-foreign-assistance.md#section-2304).